ADAMOS-PUBLIC/adamos-iiot-samples-deviceSimulator/README.md

 __Note:__ Replace <tenant>, <host>, <username> and <password> with the correct values.

-1. Install docker on your local computer from https://www.docker.com/community-edition#/download
-1. Clone the repository to your local computer `git clone <URL> <targetFolder>``
-1. Run `docker build` from the targetFolder
-1. Run `docker save > image.tar` to export the image
-1. create a zip-file containing `image.tar` and `cumulocity.json`

 ## How to upload the image to the ADAMOS platform

 Open a new console.